 BA, Brown University

-Monograph in progress: The Virgin Mary’s Book at the Annunciation: Reading, Interpretation, and Vision in Medieval England
+Monograph near completion: The Virgin Mary’s Book at the Annunciation: Reading, Interpretation, and Devotion in Medieval England

 Upcoming project: “The English Cult of St. Birgitta of Sweden: Reception and Influence, 1380-1530.”
 This project explores how her Revelations and other Birgittine texts came to have a profound effect on the literary and religious cultures of late-medieval England, reflecting complex ideas of gender, authority, and authorship.
 Latin and Middle English translations of texts related to Birgitta will be tracked using an innovative database and network graphing tool, in conjunction with producing digital and print editions of unedited texts.